 Child Protection Plans

 There was a small increase in the rate of Child Protection Plans starting in the year in 2020 with the rate increasing from 97.1 in 2019 to 100.5 in 2020.
+2021 saw a decrease in the rate down to 71.3.
 There had been a significant increase in the rate from 2018 to 2019.
-In 2020, the rate was higher than the statistical neighbour rate of 92.46 and national rate of 55.20 and although higher there was not such a large difference as in 2019 and shows that level of activity in Wakefield was not inconsistent to other similar LAs.
+In 2021, the rate was higher than the national rate of 52.8 but slightly lower than the statistical neighbours at 88.88.

 Table 4 – Rate of Child Protection Plans Starting in Year

 The increase in Child Protection activity already described led to an increase in the rate of children subject to a Child Protection Plan at the end of March 2020.
 Again there had been a steep rise between 2018 and 2019 with a 90% increase in the rate from 36.6 in 2018 to 69.6 in 2019.
-Between 2019 and 2020 there was only a small increase to 73.3 and whilst the rate was higher than the statistical neighbour rate of 68.10, it was much closer than in 62.11 evidencing the further embedding of improved practices in identification of risk and more consistent application and recording of child protection processes.
-Since 2020 there has been a levelling off of new plans starting and the number of children subject to a Child Protection Plans has been falling and it is anticipated this will be seen when the data is published later this year.
+Between 2020 and 2021 there was a decrease to 50.4 and the rate was slightly higher than the national rate of 41.4, evidencing the further embedding of improved practices in identification of risk and more consistent application and recording of child protection processes.
+The rate has dropped in 2021 for new plans starting and the number of children subject to a Child Protection Plans.

 Table 5 – Rate of Children Subject to Child Protection Plan